shanelonergan/shanelonergan.github.io/_posts/2020-05-15-typescript-introduction.md

 - [Congrats](#congrats)
 - [References](#references)

-## What is TypeScript
+## What is TypeScript?

 TypeScript is a superset of JavaScript that horizontally compiles back to JavaScript.
-It provides the ability, among other things, to strongly type your JS code, but it can't actually be run in the browser or Node.
+It provides the ability, among other things, to strongly type your JavaScript code.
+However, TypeScript files can't actually be run in the browser or Node.
 So, why is this useful?

-## Why TypeScript
+## Why TypeScript?

 TypeScript helps you avoid unwanted runtime errors by type-checking during development.
-TypeScript files are compiled into JavaScript files which can then be run in the browser or node, and the compiler catches bugs in advance, saving time and frustration during debugging down the line.
-TypeScript improved code clarity by explicitly defining the types of variables, function parameters, and function outputs.
-This allows you to tell at a glance exactly what the your code should be taking and returning, and the compiler will catch it if you accidentally pass something to a function that you shouldn't be.
+TypeScript files are compiled into JavaScript files which can then be run in the browser or Node.
+The compiler catches bugs in advance, saving time and frustration during debugging down the line.
+TypeScript improves code clarity by explicitly defining the types of variables, function parameters, and function outputs.
+This allows you to tell at a glance exactly what your code should be taking and returning, and the compiler will throw an error if you accidentally pass something to a function that you shouldn't be.
 The TypeScript compiler also allows you to customize what version of JavaScript your TS files compile to.
 This allows the developers to utilize many newer features of JavaScript without worrying about browser compatibility.
-This also allows TypeScript to offer features such as generics,enums, and interfaces which are not available in JS.
+Because of this, TypeScript can also offer features such as generics, enums, and interfaces which are not available in JavaScript.
 Additionally, TypeScript offers fantastic tooling in modern IDE's such as VS Code which can catch errors while the code as being written, saving even more time debugging.

 ## Getting Started